JOURNAL SUBMISSIONS GUIDELINES

-Please send submissions of Inventive Literature to the Author's Journal of Inventive Literature.
-Use the email address: email@example.com.
+Please send submissions of inventive literature to .
 The subject line should read JOURNAL SUBMISSIONS.

-Please send poems, poetically-written essays, and stories.
+Please send formal poems, poetically-written essays, character sketches, and stories.
 Please don't send narrative essays.
-Poetic Essays are more or less the same thing as prose poems: poetic writing formatted like prose rather than broken into lines.
+Poetic essays are more or less the same thing as prose poems: poetic writing formatted like prose rather than broken into lines.
+We publish old-fashioned, imaginative, formal poetry; and old-fashioned imaginative stories with virtue-seeking heroes and strong structure.

 Please send work according to one of the following themes, and be aware that publication will likely be delayed for quite a while due to internal issues at Acad Lit.